ba2hankaya/ba2hankaya/README.md

 -Hi I am Batuhan Kaya.
 Born in 2005.
 I am interested in coding and web security.
-I know the languages C#, python and Java very well.
-I am currently working on a game.
+I know the languages C#, python and Java.
+I am currently working on a game in gamemaker.